Skip to main content

 Personal Injury Lawsuit Steps

-When your injuries clear the serious injury threshold, a personal injury lawsuit follows a structured path: pre-suit investigation and demand letter, filing of the complaint, discovery (exchanging evidence, deposing witnesses), independent medical examinations, summary judgment motions if applicable, and ultimately trial or a negotiated settlement.
-Most cases resolve well before trial — but having an attorney who is genuinely prepared to go to court forces insurers to offer fair value.
+When your injuries clear the serious injury threshold, a personal injury lawsuit follows a structured path.
+It begins with a pre-suit investigation and demand letter, then moves to filing the complaint, discovery (exchanging evidence, deposing witnesses), independent medical examinations, and summary judgment motions if applicable.

 When Injuries Change Everything: Catastrophic Cases

 Severe injuries like spinal damage or traumatic brain injuries require specialized legal approaches.
 No-fault's $50,000 cap is meaningless in the face of lifetime care costs, lost earning capacity, and the irreversible impact on quality of life.
-These cases demand expert medical witnesses, life-care planners, vocational economists, and aggressive litigation strategy.
-Our firm has handled catastrophic injury cases resulting in seven-figure recoveries for clients across Long Island.

 Real Cases, Real Lessons